 The Saloni WorldWide Moscow trade fair, held in October each year in the pavilions of the Crocus Expo exhibition centre and featuring some 300 Italian and foreign companies, was launched in 2005.
 The event underwent a change of name in 2018, becoming the Salone del Mobile.Milano Moscow, underscoring its strong links with Milan and Italy’s deep-rooted commitment to internationalisation.
 The Salone del Mobile.Milano Shanghai was launched in 2016, and takes place in November each year at the Shanghai Exhibition Centre, where more than 120 Italian brands showcase stand-out cutting edge creative furnishing solutions of the very best manufacturing quality.

 2018 was a year of change for the Salone del Mobile.Milano with the launch of the Manifesto, a declaration of intent geared to channelling the forces that work together in Milan into preserving the leadership role of both the trade fair and the city, putting up a common front within the global market to attract ideas, projects and resources.
-The document rests on nine keywords: emotion, business, quality, design, system, young people, communication, culture and Milan, underscoring the fact that the success of the Salone del Mobile.Milano resides in the tireless industrial network that underpins it, in the quality of designs that entail sustainability, excellence of form and content, the ability to work as a system and to train young people and, especially, to capitalise on the extraordinary integrated communication and cultural mechanism that has always characterised the city and its region.
+The document rests on ten keywords: emotion, business, quality, design, system, young people, communication, culture, Milan and ingenuity, underscoring the fact that the success of the Salone del Mobile.Milano resides in the tireless industrial network that underpins it, in the quality of designs that entail sustainability, excellence of form and content, the ability to work as a system and to train young people and, especially, to capitalise on the extraordinary integrated communication and cultural mechanism that has always characterised the city and its region.